apache/airflow/docs/apache-airflow-providers-apache-flink/operators.rst

 FlinkKubernetesOperator
 -----------------------

-Launches spark applications on a Kubernetes cluster
+Launches flink applications on a Kubernetes cluster

 For parameter definition take a look at :class:`~airflow.providers.apache.flink.operators.flink_kubernetes.FlinkKubernetesOperator`.